North Rockland High School: Campus

 North Rockland High School is composed of two buildings.

 The main building is a one-story building built during the late 1960s, and was designed by Valley Stream, New York-based Frederic P. Wiedersum Associates.
 The main building consists of the main office, the guidance office, the health office, the main coordinator's office, special education classrooms, a library, the main cafeteria, the main gym, English classrooms, Technology classrooms, Math classrooms, Science classrooms, Foreign Language classrooms, Social Studies classrooms, and Music classrooms.

-The Annex was built during the 1970s after the building transitioned to a public high school and served as an expansion to North Rockland High School.
+The Annex was built during the early 1970's as a result of a significant populatiom increase and served as an expansion to North Rockland High School.
 Composed of three floors, the first floor consists of the athletic office, the Annex office, the Annex coordinator's office, the Annex cafeteria, the Annex gym, and Art classrooms.
 The second floor comprises the Annex computer lab, Social Studies classrooms, and English classrooms.
 The third floor consists of Science classrooms and a few Math classrooms.
 The Annex and main building are connected and students do not have to walk outside to switch buildings.
 The Annex is primarily utilized by Freshman students, and the Annex cafeteria is freshman-exclusive.

 NRHS is one of two fully climate-controlled buildings in the North Rockland Central School District, the other near Fieldstone Middle School.